TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part3-EFC/004 DAO Implementations.md

 ![img.png](Resources/ThatsPrettyCool.png)

 We can now proceed with implementation of the functionality in EfcDataAccess component, without causing changes to the rest of the code base.
+(I thought, but we will see there are a few, minor problems..)

 ## Test of the System